stevenczwu/stevenczwu.github.io/_teaching/teaching-proseminar.md

 location: "Karlsruhe, Germany"
 ---

-This is a Proseminar designed for bachelors.
+This is a Proseminar offered for bachelor's students.
+The Proseminar is offered each semester, with me supervising one topic in every session."

 <a href="https://ies.iar.kit.edu/lehre_proseminar_anthropomatik.php">📖 Details</a>